 Fancies from The Folly

-An international conference organised by the HERA research project Intoxicating Spaces: The Impact of New Intoxicants on Urban Spaces in Europe, 1600–1850 and the Wellcome Collection, to be held live via Crowdcast.
+An international conference organised by the HERA research project Intoxicating Spaces: The Impact of New Intoxicants on Urban Spaces in Europe, 1600–1850, to be held live via Crowdcast.

 Wednesday 27 January 2021

 To be beamed live from aboard The Folly virtual coffeehouse on the Thames – a celebrated and slightly notorious floating establishment in seventeenth- and eighteenth-century London – this event will showcase the work and projects of several of the schools with whom we have been collaborating, along with several other guest contributions from storytellers, musicians, and leading experts in the field of intoxicants.